marijavella/mri-tvtv/README.md

 git clone https://github.com/marijavella/tvtv-mri
 python test.py --network crnn  --beta 0.8 --nsamples 30 --crop False --multi_coil False
 ```
 The sampling mask are randomly generated, to obtain the same results as in the paper, by default the used mask is loaded.
-If you would like to generate a ranodm mask on every run kindly comment out line 80 in ```uitls/compressed_sensing.py```.
+If you would like to generate a random mask on every run kindly comment out line 80 in ```uitls/compressed_sensing.py```.

 The provided cardiac dataset can be also downloaded from <a href="https://github.com/js3611/Deep-MRI-Reconstruction/blob/master/data/cardiac.mat"> here.</a></p>